 The NB8 (Nordic–Baltic Eight) format comprises Denmark, Iceland, Norway, Finland, Sweden, Latvia, Lithuania and Estonia.
 Active cooperation between the Baltic and Nordic countries has been taking place since early 1990s.

 The Baltic States have engaged in coordinating the NB8 cooperation on an equal footing since 2008.
 Meetings are held at the level of members of parliament, prime ministers, ministers, state secretaries, political directors of the Ministries of Foreign Affairs, and experts to address issues high on regional and international agendas in various fields.
+Given the increasing challenges to security and defence, as well as the accession of Finland and Sweden to NATO, the region’s security and defence is currently one of the central priorities for cooperation in the NB8 format.

 Rotational coordination